Uniswap/examples/v3-sdk/swap-and-add-liquidity/README.md

 # Swap and Add Liquidity
 ## Overview

-This is a template for dApp development guides that includes running against mainnet, locally, and using a wallet connection.
+This is a guide about Swapping and Adding Liquidity that includes running against mainnet, locally, and using a wallet connection.

 ## Configuration